You land in another country and need local cash.

 To understand why airport exchange is so expensive, you need to look at how exchange rates are actually set.

-They apply a spread — the difference between the real exchange rate and the rate you’re offered.
+Currency exchange providers do not always use the exact market rate.
+They may apply a spread, which is the difference between the real exchange rate and the rate you are offered.

 What Actually Happens When You Exchange at the Airport